Greyhound racing in Australia: New South Wales

 The NSW Greyhound Welfare Code of Practice came into effect on 1 January 2021, with 58 code practice standards (out of 124 in total) relating to retired greyhounds.
 The code is the benchmark for expected conduct and behaviour and has an Enforcement Protocol.

-In 2022, Lismore was forced to close following flooding and the inability to widen its track as per the code of practice.
+In 2022, Lismore was forced to close following flooding and an inability to rebuild the track to meet GRNSW's minimum standards.